CO2 goes wild

 Certified oils deliver advanced protection to small marine engines

-As the number of 4-stroke marine engine oils certified by the National Marine Manufacturers Association continues to increase, Ed Post, Infineum North American Specialties Market Manager, looks at the need to expand market channels for these oils and for continued education to help consumers choose oils that deliver sufficient protection to their engine.
+As the number of 4-stroke marine engine oils certified by the National Marine Manufacturers Association continues to increase, Insight explores the need to expand market channels for these oils and for continued education to help consumers choose oils that deliver sufficient protection to their engine.

 With the steady transition of the global powerboat engine population to 4-stroke engines, which now compete head-to-head with the 2-stroke engines that once defined the market, the number of NMMA certified FC-W® marine oils has increased as oil marketers recognise the opportunity for growth.